Rape Me: Release

 "Rape Me" was released as a double A-side single with "All Apologies" on December 6, 1993 on CD, cassette, and 7" and 12" vinyl record formats.
 The single was not released commercially in the United States.

 The song was relabeled "Waif Me" on the censored Walmart and Kmart version of In Utero, released in March 1994.
 The chain stores had originally refused to carry the album because of the song's title, as well as the fetus collage on the back cover, which was also edited.
 Cobain had originally wanted to retitle the song "Sexually Assault Me," but decided on the meaningless title "Waif Me," knowing that another four-letter word was required in order to make a quick graphic change.
 The song's uncensored title was listed in the booklet, and the recording remained the same.
 Cobain defended the band's decision to release a censored version of the album by explaining, "One of the main reasons I signed to a major label was so people would be able to buy our records at Kmart.
 In some towns, that's the only place kids can buy records."

 In November 1993, "Rape Me" was voted the third "Most Wanted to be Heard" song by listeners of the Hawaii Free Radio.
+In Israel, it was voted in at number 15 on the IBA's "Voice of Israel" singles chart.